-General Data Protection Regulation (GDPR) is a directive that will update and unify data privacy laws across in the European Union.
+General Data Protection Regulation (GDPR) is legislation that will update and unify data privacy laws across in the European Union.
 GDPR was approved by the EU Parliament on April 14, 2016 and goes into effect on May 25, 2018.

 In addition, companies that conduct data processing or monitor data subjects on a large scale must appoint a data protection officer (DPO).
-The DPO is responsible for data governance, ensuring the company complies with GDRP.
+The DPO is the figurehead responsible for data governance and ensuring the company complies with GDRP.
 If a company does not comply with the GDPR when it becomes effective, legal consequences can include fines of up to 20 million euros or 4 percent of annual global turnover.

 Under the General Data Protection Regulation, data subject rights include: